SaudNJMH/Rain-ITU/README.md

 ![WhatsApp Image 2024-05-12 at 5 33 03 PM (1)](https://github.com/SaudNJMH/Rain-ITU/assets/167855783/9e6efaaf-0832-4a28-bb00-7f07464e06e8)

-These findings and visual representations not only validate the Rain_ITU project's methodological approach but also underscore its potential to revolutionize rainfall monitoring through sound data analysis.
+These findings and visual representations validates the project's approach but also underscore its potential to enhance rainfall monitoring through sound data analysis.
 The successful classification and real-time application of our model highlight its potential benefits for weather forecasting and environmental monitoring, particularly in regions prone to varying rainfall intensities like Saudi Arabia.

 ## Challenges Faced